-Transient is a series of nine photographic archive inkjet prints, each print 30″x 30″ and mounted on a dibond substrate.
-The body of work is an examination of the material processes of metal recycling and a meditation on the capacity of photography to convey information.
+Dark Materials is an examination of the material processes and architectural spaces of metal recycling and a meditation on the capacity of photography to convey information.
 In recycling centres across the world mundane and cast away metal objects such as cars and white goods are transformed violently back into raw materials for further manufacture.
-Rendered apart, crushed and separated into categories dependent on their material constituents and usefulness, these objects become variably recognisable, particularly when they are presented in photographic form.
+Rendered apart, crushed and separated into categories depending on their material constituents and usefulness, these objects become variably recognisable, particularly when they are presented in the photographic form.

 The act of distillation through fragmentation that is enhanced by photography was also applied to the architectural space of the recycling plant.
 The function of the structures, their geographic positions and the effects of the process on them also become, by degree, partially obscured and amalgamated.

 Selected works from this project have been exhibited in London (Menier Gallery 2010), Dublin (Royal Hibernian Academy summer show 2011), Kinsale Co.
 Cork.
 In 2011 the work was published and exhibited (Arles, France and Penang, Malaysia) as part of photography open salon (Arles France) project Transience.